How to Solve WordPress Block Editor NOT WORKING: Step by Step Guide

 Without the WordPress block editor, you can’t create new content on your website.
 There are multiple issues that may stop functioning your WordPress block editor.
 For example,

-Now, let’s get started on how to solve the errors ⤵️
+Now, let’s get started on how to solve these errors ⤵️

-Follow the Below Tips to Solve WordPress Block Editor Errors
+Useful Tips to Fix the WordPress Block Editor Not Working

 Clearing the cache may restore your WordPress block editor.
 Reload your WordPress backend and check the block editor.
 If it doesn’t work, try the next approach.